 My wife, Tricia, and I have been married 30 years; we’ve lived in De Pere for 20 years.
-Our three daughters, Casey, Carly and Randy, grew up here, attending Our Lady of Lourdes School and West De Pere High School.
+Our three daughters, Casey, Carly and Randy, grew up here, attending Our Lady of Lourdes School and West De Pere High School, and St. Norbert College.
 We love our home town, our schools, our parks, our businesses, and the small town feel that we share with our neighbors.

 I enjoy being involved in our community in a number of ways.
 At Our Lady of Lourdes Parish, I spent 10 years (2005-15) as a catechist, where I worked with high school juniors preparing for Confirmation.
 I sang in the choir for many years, and today I serve as a lector and communion distributor.
 I served on the OLOL Education Council for 6 years, 4 as chairperson.
 I also participate in a bible study with a small group of men.